vuestorefront/storefront-next13-boilerplate/GUIDE.md

 ### Hooks

-React hooks are useful when some stateful logic have to be reused between components, e.g. product data or control component state.
+React hooks are useful when stateful logic has to be reused across components - e.g. handling product data or controlling component state.
-Project hooks are located in a `/apps/web/hooks/` directory and are follow a structure pattern:
+Project hooks are located in the `/apps/web/hooks/` directory and each have the following structure:

 ```shell
 hooks/